Emmacharleswilson/fab-fitness/README.md

 **Toasts**
 - Almost all actions provide feedback to the user via the bootstrap toasts written to provide user feedback.
 - Users shopping can view the current items within the bag and total cost.
-The cost of delivery is visible and the user is told how much they need to spend to get free delivery?
+The cost of delivery is visible and the user is told how much they need to spend to get free delivery.
 - At the bottom of the toast is a link to the checkout page.

 **Shopping Bag**
 - The shopping bag page is fully responsive, showing users a picture of the item, name, price per unit, and total price.
-- Users can also choose to increase/decrease the number of items in their bag, click the update button to have the prices update.
+- Users can also choose to increase/decrease the number of items in their bag, and click the update button to have the prices updated.
 - user can click the remove link and have all the items within the bag removed, regardless of quantity.
 - At the bottom of the page user can find the cost of the bag, cost of delivery, the total and how much they must spend to be eligible for free delivery.